tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

   presence of uncorrelated faults.

-  If on top of logical consistency the replicas guarantee that the bytes on disk representing the data are _also_ the same it it becomes sufficient for repair to transfer just a single disk block containing the problematic byte.
+  If on top of logical consistency the replicas guarantee that the bytes on disk representing the data are _also_ the same it becomes sufficient for repair to transfer just a single disk block containing the problematic byte.
 This is the approach taken by TigerBeetle.
 It is guaranteed that replicas in the cluster converge on byte-for-byte identical LSM tree structure.
 - Physical repair in turn massively simplifies error handing.
 The function that reads data from